 ‘I heard Durmstrang is in the Czech Republic,’ Ron said.

-‘Me mam said something about Scandinavia,’ Seamus added.
+‘Me mam said something about Scandinavia,’ Seamus said.

 It’s not going to be for long.
-He took several deep breaths and pictured the circle of dark ink on white parchment.
+He took several deep breaths and pictured the circle of dark ink on white parchment, letting himself sink into the blackness of it.
 They’re just close to you.
 They won’t bite.

 Katie craned her neck round Harry, stretching so far she was all but lying over his lap.
 He leant as far back as he could without falling off the bench.